humdrum-tools/humdrum-documentation/guide/ch14/index.md

 Switching Signifiers
 --------------------

-In some situations, we will want to switch two or more signifiers \-- make all A\'s B\'s and all B\'s A\'s.
+In some situations, we will want to switch two or more signifiers &mdash;
+make all A\'s B\'s and all B\'s A\'s.
 These sorts of tasks require three substitutions and involve creating a unique temporary string.
 For example, the following command changes all